 How does whitening toothpaste work?

-Different toothpastes for whitening work in different ways, but there is usually a combination of abrasion and bleaching at work.
+Toothpastes for whitening work in different ways, but there is usually a combination of abrasion and bleaching at work.
 Some actually coat the teeth with a film that makes them appear instantly whiter.

 Generally speaking, whitening toothpastes can make a small difference to the colour of your teeth.
 But if you want more noticeable results, you might want to look at a product designed just for whitening.